-Make a New Year’s resolution to your health and happiness by kicking off 2018 with an invigorating First Day Hike at an Arkansas state park near you.
-On January 1, all 50 states will participate in the seventh annual national event that encourages everyone to celebrate the New Year with an outdoor exploration.
+Make a New Year’s resolution to your health and happiness by kicking off 2019 with an invigorating First Day Hike at an Arkansas state park near you.
+On January 1, all 50 states will participate in the eighth annual national event that encourages everyone to celebrate the New Year with an outdoor exploration.

 Here’s a link a list of hikes being offered January 1st at Arkansas State Parks.

 “We are very excited to host First Day Hikes all over Arkansas as a part of this national effort to get people outdoors and into our parks,” said Arkansas State Parks Director Grady Spann.
 “First Day Hikes are a great way for families to start off the new year with a walk or hike in one of our beautiful state parks.”

 Last year, 48 hikes were scheduled at 34 parks.
 Collectively, 279 hikers covered nearly 296 miles.